sociomantic-tsunami/libdrizzle-redux/docs/examples/statement.rst

 :c:func:`drizzle_stmt_prepare` and we can get the number of parameters the server is expecting with :c:func:`drizzle_stmt_param_count`.
-In this example we know that there is only one parameter required so we send one INT type parameter using :c:func:`drizzle_stmt_bind_param` stating that this is parameter 0 and it is 4 bytes long (standard for an INT type).
+In this example we know that there is only one parameter required so we send one INT type parameter using :c:func:`drizzle_stmt_set_int` stating that this is parameter 0 and a signed value.

 Once the parameters have been provided the statement is executed using :c:func:`drizzle_stmt_execute` and the results buffered using